How to Appeal Your Property Taxes

 - Be polite in all of your communications with the tax assessor's office.
 They'll be more receptive to helping you

 - Think twice before hiring anyone to handle your appeal for you.
-The fees are likely to outweigh any savings that you may gain
+The fees are likely to outweigh any savings that you may gain (and they just won't know your home like you do)

 - Before you spend the money on a home appraisal, find out if it's admissible as evidence of your home's value